5 At age 14 year, children watch the most "harmful" content, with 25% stating they see inappropriate videos every day.

 #2 Only 18% of 11 to 13-year olds who watch porn sought it out intentionally.
-This means that 82% of them came across online porn by accident.
+82% of them came across online porn by accident or were targeted directly.

 #3 75% of parents claimed their children had not seen porn, but 53% of the children of those parents told the researchers they had in fact viewed porn.

 #4 88% of the most popular porn depicts aggression and violence.